 In general use, I found that Bounty had that most unique kind of home-goods appeal: no problems.
 It picked up liquid, it was strong in most of the applications I needed it for, felt good in my hand, left no noticeable lint, and was easy to find at any store that carried paper towels.
 It is also available as a Subscribe & Save item on Amazon in big rolls with simple packaging.
 But all of this would be moot if it didn’t have the performance to back it up, which it does.

-Bounty earned top honors in Consumer Reports’s February 2013 tests (subscription required) with 90 points—the nearest competitor, Bounty’s soft variant, had an 84 with the Up & Up Target-only brand scoring an 81.
-So: it smoked everyone, even with less absorbency and fewer square feet per roll (41 square feet a roll; most range between 38-65 feet.)
+Bounty ranked seventh in Consumer Reports’s 2014 tests (subscription required) with 65 points—the top choice, Bounty’s Duratowel (more on this later), had a 96 with the Up & Up Target-only brand scoring a 65.
+So it did really well, even with less absorbency and fewer square feet per roll (41 square feet a roll; most range between 38-65 feet.)

 They said this about Bounty Paper towels in general, in their laboratory tests: “Among the nearly two dozen products we tested, two Bounty products were best, but a third version absorbed less than its brand mates.”

 That third version, the low-cost Bounty Basic, was still better than half of the total paper towels tested.
-“Standard Bounty” received a 90 out of 100 in overall score, a score of “Excellent” in scrubbing and wet strength, and a “Very good” in absorbency.
-The only towel to receive an “Excellent” in absorbency was Kleenex’s Viva brand.
-That’s pretty much how CR’s 2009 tests shook out, too, but with Bounty Extra Soft faring better, and both being bested slightly by Kleenex’s Viva brand.
+“Standard Bounty” received a 65 out of 100 in overall score, a score of “Very good” in scrubbing, “Excellent” in wet strength, and a “Good” in absorbency.
+Only Kirkland’s Extra Signature and Bounty’s Duratowel and Extra Soft got “Excellent” ratings in absorbency.
+In their 2013 tests, Kleenex’s Viva was the only one to earn that rating.

 Good Housekeeping has some words.
 Standard Bounty scored just one notch below Viva.
 The “Pros” list for Bounty’s entry are Bounty’s strength, speed, absorbency, thickness, lack of lint and absence of dye bleeding from printed versions.
 So, basically, everything you want in a towel.
 Good Housekeeping’s take: “These paper towels proved the strongest of the 19 brands we tested when wet, meaning they’ll be great for cleaning tasks like scrubbing the sink.
 Plus, they didn’t leave any lint, a big plus when cleaning glass surfaces.”